-Answer: In your 30-minute professional dialogue with the evaluator, you should review it and revise where applicable.
+Answer: You should meet with the evaluator to review the PDP and revise it, where applicable.

-SUPPORTING SERVICES PROFESSIONAL GROWTH SYSTEM (SSPGS) PEER ASSISTANCE AND REVIEW (PAR) AGREEMENT are committed to PAI byee commits to working formance issues and to port to the employee do onths of peer assistant Compact of the Organ R, a PAR agreement musting with their administrators work toward meeting couring this process.
-The PG ce.
-All interactions between izational Culture of Responsive School System (August be signed by all of the r/supervisor and the Proposition and the admir C coordinates resources the administrator/supect (September 2005) and ance.
+SUPPORTING SERVICES PROFESSIONAL GROWTH SYSTEM (SSPGS) PEER ASSISTANCE AND REVIEW (PAR) AGREEMENT

+Employee Name: Employee ID: Date: their administrator/super this PAR agreement, the e (PGC) to address the under to providing feedback and progress through up to s the PGC are governed by Behaviors (Collaborative) lueprint for improvement in visor are committed to PAI mployee commits to working preperformance issues and to a support to the employee do ix months of peer assistant to the Compact of the Orga R, a PAR agreement musing with their administrated work toward meeting couring this process.
+The PG ace.
+All interactions between school System (August t be signed by all of the or/supervisor and the Proformetency and the administ C coordinates resources een the administrator/supect (September 2005) an 2010).
+A copy of these do ance.
 Once an employee and parties involved.
-By signing fessional Growth Consulting histrator/supervisor commits and monitors the employee's pervisor, the employee, and the Expected Elements of he PAR agreement is sign ocuments will be given to all kample/Evidence Strategies for Improvement Resources Success Measured By ess dates may be subjec ct to change if necessa ary.
-Final Summative] PAR End Date Report Date mance deficiencies ou their best efforts to co possible, be provided t tlined in the Agreement, ontribute to a successful of an employee during the strategies listed in the PAI and the supervisor and outcome.
-Strategies for spir regular schedule.
-Emp R agreement.
-Inature, Employee Ignature, Evaluator Office of Human Resources support included in the PAR peting dates: ies that these progre ies that these progre ates: PAR End Date gnatures this PAR agreement re mance deficiencies ou their best efforts to co cossible, be provided to hal leave, to fulfill the se time (PRINT) Timprovement Seeting dates: ies that these progress dates may be subject ates: PAR End Date Final Summative Report Date Improvement Signatures This PAR agreement represents a commitment is mance deficiencies outlined in the Agreement, their best efforts to contribute to a successful coossible, be provided to an employee during the mal leave, to fulfill the strategies listed in the PAI ame (PRINT) Signature Signatu Timprovement Improvement Impr
+By signing fessional Growth Consulting istrator/supervisor commits and monitors the employee's pervisor, the employee, and the Expected Elements of ocuments will be given to all Underperforming Competency Example/Evidence Strategies for Improvement Resources Success Measured By Section 2: Progress It is understood by all s meeting dates: parties that these progre ess dates may be subje ct to change if necessa ry.
+Section 3: Projecte Three-month Report Date d dates: PAR End Date Final Summative Report Date toward addressing the pe and Development to exer agreement should, whence that this PAR agreement re erformance deficiencies ou cise their best efforts to co tlined in the Agreement, ontribute to a successful of on an employee during the and the supervisor and outcome.
+Strategies for s eir regular schedule.
+Emp se their best efforts to work Office of Human Resources upport included in the PAF oloyees shall be permitted to ee Name (PRINT) gnature, Employee or Name (PRINT) gnature, Evaluator gnature, Reviewer ewer (PRINT) Name (PRINT) Signature, Reviewer Signature, PGC Date / Date

-Signature, PGC